NeuroQP Docs

 How Training Works

-NeuroQP training learns a staining-specific ON/OFF classifier.
+NeuroQP training learns a staining-specific classifier from positive and negative examples.

 Cell counting and classification projects